 Students must achieve a minimum of a 75% competency on each lab practical examination within a course in order to achieve a passing grade in that course.
-Failure of any safety-related criteria results in a re-take of some or all parts of the practical examination, as determined by the instructor.
-Students must successfully pass the retake within 3 academic weeks of receiving notification of their original practical examination score.
+Failure of any critical safety elements results in a re-take the practical examination.
+Students must successfully pass the practical exam before beginning the subsequent clinical education experience.
 If a student obtains a score above 75% on a re-taken practical examination, a maximum score of 75% will be used for final grade calculation.
 Students will be allowed a maximum of one re-take for a failed practical examination.